What can you do in an hour?

-Listen to a Podcast
+1. Listen to a Podcast

 Whether you want to learn new business strategies, how to build a niche site, or baking tips for all the ways you’re ruining your sourdough, listening to a podcast is an awesome use of an hour and one of the most productive things to do in one hour if you’re driving or can’t actually focus on something else.

 There are so many different platforms nowadays where you can listen to podcasts, but I prefer Spotify as I find it the easiest to use and keep track of what I’ve listened to.

-Organize Your E-Mail
+2. Organize Your E-Mail

 But if you’re a normal organizer when it comes to your e-mail, you can speed through any unread ones and spend extra time unsubscribing from newsletters and other things that you no longer want.

-Organizing your e-mail will not only help you keep on top of what you need to do, but it’s going to help you make sure that you are keeping up on your mental health too.
+Organizing your e-mail (click here to see how I would organize my life in one week) will not only help you keep on top of what you need to do, but it’s going to help you make sure that you are keeping up on your mental health too.

-Bake Meals for the Week
+3. Bake Meals for the Week

 If you’re prepared in advance (check out the tips below for meal planning), you can totally make some meals for the week in an hour.

-Maybe you’re meal prepping lunches with a bunch of sandwiches, maybe you’re making a bit pot of pasta that will last for dinners for a few days, or maybe you’re making some overnight oats for the next mornings.
+Maybe you’re meal prepping lunches with a bunch of sandwiches, maybe you’re making a big pot of pasta that will last for dinners for a few days, or maybe you’re making some overnight oats for the next mornings.

 This type of batch cooking helps productivity because you don’t have to keep making decisions about food through the week, and there’s only one clean up!

-Organize a Small Space
+4. Organize a Small Space